“Healthy citizens are the greatest asset any country can have.”

 The Shoe4Africa Hospital was gifted to the people of Kenya on August 12th, 2015 from our foundation.
-On the 13th of August we already had over 60-patients.
-Today we are over the 150-bed capacity and have a wonderful team of Medics saving lives on a daily basis.
+On the 13th of August we already had over 68-patients.
+Today we a have a 200-bed capacity and have a wonderful team of Medics saving lives on a daily basis.

 It is a general children’s public hospital offering a wide array of services for many ailments and conditions.
 We are currently developing a ‘children’s health village’ inside the large compound that surrounds our hospital.
-Learn more if you want to be involved in helping us with this ambitious goal by simply emailing us.
+Learn more if you want to be involved in helping us with this ambitious goal.
+Email

-In 2017 the Operating Theater was stocked with state of the art equipment, so we can perform life saving operations, we are also renovating the grounds to build a beautiful playground.
-Plus a Playrooms house to compliment the playrooms we have on each floor inside the hospital.
+We have two Operating Theaters, on two floors, stocked with state of the art equipment led by Dr. R. Tenge and two other pediatric surgeons, so we can perform life saving operations, we are also renovating the grounds to build a beautiful playground.
+Plus a Playrooms house to compliment the smaller playrooms we have on each floor inside the hospital.
 As you can read there is lots to be done and we would appreciate your help.

-Access to healthcare is vital; there are one billion people in Sub Saharan Africa.
-Clearly more needs to be done (England has 21 kids hospitals for a pop. of 51-million, about 5 million more citizens than Kenya though a lower percentage under the age of 20 than Kenya)
+Access to healthcare is vital; there are over a billion people in Sub Saharan Africa.
+Clearly more needs to be done (England has 21 kids hospitals for a pop. of 51-million, about 5 million more citizens than Kenya, though a lower percentage under the age of 20.
+The USA has 157-kids hospitals).

 ABOUT OUR LABS

-1. Our labs tests over 150 patients daily in less than one-hour test results turn around.
+1. Our labs can test over 150 patients daily, in less than one hour test results turn around.

 2. Most common illnesses for outpatients are typhoid (and infectious bacterial fever with an eruption of red spots on the chest and abdomen and severe intestinal pain) and malaria.
 About 40 of 150+ are complicated test cases, like cancer.
 These take two days (other government hospitals take 14 days for cancer test results).